-We discovered that purchasing a comparable laptop online presented its own share of issues: international shipping and custom fees, add as much as 25% to the price.
-Plus, a mailed computer could easily get stuck in customs upon entering South Africa, never arriving before we leave in five weeks.
+We discovered that purchasing a comparable laptop online, presented its own share of issues: international shipping and customs fees, add as much as 25% to the price.
+Also, a mailed computer could easily get stuck in customs upon entering South Africa, never arriving before we leave in five weeks.

 |Finally, darkness fell and we went indoors for dinner.|